Kraymer/F-dotfiles/linux/README.md

 - `gpaste`: clipboard management suite for GNOME
 - `pinta` : open source program for drawing and image editing
 - `solaar`: Linux Device Manager for Logitech Unifying Receivers and Devices

+### Note

+Ubuntu 22.04 put you by default on the Wayland server, where Xmodmap (and others classical tools for Xorg) do not anymore work.
+You can switch to Xorg again by logging out, then before entering your password, clicking the cog wheel to select the "Ubuntu on xorg" session.
+That choice is remembered until you change it again.